nprapps/servers/README.md

 NPR Apps Servers
 ================

-These scripts are designed to turn a brand new Ubuntu 12.04 server image (``ami-1cdd532c`` for ``us-west-2``) into a fully functional server.
+These scripts are designed to turn a brand new Ubuntu 12.04 server image into a fully functional server.

-It is expected that AMIs will be taken of each server and used for routine spin-ups, but these scripts allow us to quickly modify the basic recipe.
+It is expected that AMI snapshots will be taken of each server and used for routine spin-ups, but these scripts allow us to quickly modify the basic recipe.
 (And track changes.)

 Remember: **never make a baked AMI public.**

 You can create servers from the command line if you have installed the EC2 API tools.
+Install them with:

+``brew install ec2-api-tools``

-Install them with ``brew install ec2-api-tools``.
-At the end of installation a set of environment variables to be set will be printed.
+At the end of the installation a set of environment variables to be set will be printed.
 Be sure to add these to your ``~/.bash_profile``.
 You will also need to download a private key and X.509 certificate from AWS.
 Update the ``EC2_PRIVATE_KEY`` and ``EC2_CERT`` environment variables to point to these files.

 Once configured you can create a new server from your command line: